tdignan87/QuizMania/README.md

 ### Bug:

-* Available answers is not combining properly across my four abswer choices.
+* Available answers is not combining properly across my four answer choices.

 #### Fix:

+* <p> tags were remaining in HTML so the JS append was not populating the data correctly.
+The template literals should also have contained a +1 for incrementing in the Array.

 #### Known Bugs

 * TypeError: canot read propery 'length' of undefined at JS:41 at Array.map(<anonymous>) at generateQuestionsAnswers
+* API key with values for the dropdown options is not working.
+For testing and getting the application running i have left the default key in for now.

 ## Deployment: